CraigLager/front-end-sample/README.md

 # Front End Basic Template

 ## Running this template
 You need a webserver in any sort of flavour.
 There are no dependencies on any server side languages, the whole sample is essentially a static site.
 The [chrome web server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) is excellent.
+Make sure that index.html is loaded as the default document.

 ## What you should be editing
 Any files within `/views` and `/css` can be freely edited.
 Feel free to add new files as needed.